apache/openwhisk/docs/actions.md

 ## Creating and invoking JavaScript actions

 The following sections guide you through working with actions in JavaScript.
-Beginning with the creation and invocation of a simple action, you will move on to adding parameters to an action and invoking that action with parameters, setting default parameters and invoking them, creating asynchronous actions, and finally working with action sequences.
+You begin with the creation and invocation of a simple action.
+Then, you move on to adding parameters to an action and invoking that action with parameters.
+Next is setting default parameters and invoking them.
+Then, you create asynchronous actions and, finally, work with action sequences.

 ### Creating and invoking a simple JavaScript action